Devil’s Slide Trail and Le Conte Trail Montara – Bay Area Trail

 I’ll try to include photos of the trail itself from now on, when I remember.

 A plant I saw in large numbers near the north entrance of Devil’s Slide Trail.
-The plant stood about two meters tall and was covered in small pink and purple flowers—quite striking.
+The plant stood about two meters tall and was covered in small pink and purple flowers.
+It was quite striking.
 It’s a naturalized species called Pride of Madeira, originally from Madeira Island, Portugal, introduced for ornamental purposes and now wild.

 The usual White-crowned Sparrow.